 What causes atrial fibrillation?

 Your heart is divided into four chambers: the two upper chambers called atria, and two lower chambers called ventricles.
 In order for blood to be pumped through your body, a group of specialized cardiac cells, the conduction system of the heart, sends electrical impulses to the atria that tells your heart to contract.
 Contractions of the heart send approximately five quarts of blood through your body every minute.
 In people with AFib, however, the impulses are sent chaotically.
 The atria quiver instead of beat; the blood isn't completely pumped out and may pool and potentially clot.
+AFib is a leading cause of stroke because of the anatomy of the left ventricle.
+For more information, read this article.

 Are you at risk?